trialspark/enzyme-context/README.md

 import { reduxContext } from 'enzyme-context-redux';
 import { routerContext } from 'enzyme-context-react-router-4';
 import { createStore } from 'redux';
-import reducer from './reducer'; // this is _your_ app's reducer
+import reducer from './reducer'; // this is _your_ app's main reducer

 const plugins = {
   store: reduxContext({